iconmaster5326/YGOJSON/README.md

 # Python API Changelog

+## 0.5.0

+* Replaced some common strings with enumeration values.
+Expanded `Format`, and added `Language` and `Locale`.
+* Fixed bug with YGOPRODECK importing of DEF values.
+* Deduplicated spurious booster box additions.

 ## 0.4.0

 * Changed how booster boxes work; the properties for them on sets are deprecated, and instead sealed products represent booster boxes now.
 Booster boxes indicate what packs they are boxes of.